 Design – General

 You’ve shared in design seminars that the top steel calc is As= T/fs, where fs is limited to 1/2 yield.
-Clarify if the top prestressing strand can used in this "As" and that 30 ksi is still the allowable steel stress.
+Can you clarify if the top prestressing strand can be used in this "As" and that 30 ksi is still the allowable steel stress?

 The LRFD specifications do not provide direct guidance regarding this question.
 We recommend that top flange strands can be included in the area of reinforcement, and that the same working stress be applied to them as to reinforcement, that is, 30 ksi.